How to Add a Database to Your Business Directory Website

 Best Practices for Securing Your Database

-- Implement prepared statements – Rather than building SQL queries through string concatenation, use prepared statements to prevent SQL injection attacks:
+- Implement prepared statements – Rather than building SQL queries through string concatenation, use prepared statements to prevent SQL injection attacks.
+The OWASP SQL Injection guide provides comprehensive information on this critical vulnerability:

 // Instead of: